 Call (888) 498-3023 to begin a free case evaluation with our firm.
 We are available 24/7!

-Injuries are classified as severe or non-severe:
+Dog bites are legally classified as severe or non-severe: